 To support team-based care, management of chronic diseases can involve college-certified Allied Care Providers, who may provide one of the visits required for billing CDM fees (14029, 14076, 14276).
 Please see the billing guide below for further details.

 CDM fees 14050-14053 are only billable by family physicians who have submitted the CLFP Portal Codes (14070, 14071) or the Long Term Care Portal Code (14072).
 See the billing guide below for more information.

 Complex Care Planning and Management

 Two complex care fees compensate FPs for the time and skill needed to care for patients with eligible complex conditions who would benefit from a care plan.

 14033 is payment for developing a care plan and managing patients who have documented confirmed diagnoses of at least two eligible chronic conditions as outlined within the billing guide below.
 14075 is payment for developing a care plan and managing the conditions of patients of any age who require assistance with instrumental (IADL) and non-instrumental (NIADL) activities of daily living.

-Effective April 1, 2020, both 14033 and 14075 are only billable by family physicians who have submitted the GPSC Portal Codes.
+Both 14033 and 14075 are only billable by family physicians who have submitted the CLFP Portal Codes (14070, 14071).
 For more information, please see the billing guide below.

 Conferencing and Telephone Management